Kimberly Stewart: Fashion

 Stewart has appeared on the covers for Tatler and German Vanity Fair, which Bryan Adams shot; and she has worked with fashion companies including Tommy Hilfiger, American Vogue, L'uomo Vogue, Elle, Italian Vogue, Vanity Fair, MaxMara, Richard Tyler, Catherine Malandrino, underwear line Ultimo, Tatler, InStyle, House of Field, and Chrome Hearts.

 Stewart realized an early ambition, at age 19, when she launched her own fashion collection – "Pinky Starfish."
 Known for its dresses made from French vintage fabrics, the range was sold in Tracey Ross, Lisa Kline and Barney's.

 Modeling

 On September 9, 2008, the Atlanta-based band Elevation released a music video for its single, "Razoreyes", starring Stewart.

-Stewart posed nude in 2008 in the British society magazine Tatler, along with Peaches Geldof, daughter of the Boomtown Rats' Bob Geldof, and Leah Wood, daughter of the Rolling Stones' Ronnie Wood.
-The photographer was Canadian rocker and photographer Bryan Adams.
+Stewart posed nude in 2008 in the British society magazine Tatler.
+The photographer was Canadian musician and photographer Bryan Adams.
 Stewart had previously posed nude with a crucifix in Italian Vogue.

 Personal life

 On April 11, 2011, Benicio del Toro's publicist announced that Stewart was pregnant with their child.
 Stewart gave birth to a daughter on August 21, 2011.